-Frequent use of OTC pain relievers linked to tinnitus
+Frequent use of pain relievers linked to tinnitus

 Ototoxic drugs can be harmful to hearing

-In a news release about the study findings, the research authors said more study is needed, as the study was not designed to prove whether painkillers caused tinnitus.
+In a news release about the study findings, the research authors said more study is needed, as the study was not designed to prove whether pain relievers cause tinnitus.
 However, people should still be mindful that all drugs carry side effects.

 The study isn't the first to surface a link between common pain relievers and tinnitus.
-Several other studies have shown that OTC pain relievers may cause hearing loss and tinnitus, but generally only after prolonged use of very high doses.
+Several other studies have shown that pain relievers may cause hearing loss and tinnitus, but generally only after prolonged use of very high doses.
 When that happens, the damage is usually reversible after the drugs are stopped.
-This new study is the first to look at possible medical causes of chronic tinnitus.

 Tinnitus is very common